Frequently Asked Questions about Sword & Spirit Seminary

 Aware that countless men and women of God around the world have been held back from fullness in ministry due to lack of training (often times, because of the expense), we have sought to bring educational opportunity at the most bare-bones budget possible… a fraction of the cost of similar degrees elsewhere.

-As a non-profit organization, by utilizing today’s technology, and by looking to curriculum authors for primary guidance; we are delighted to be able to offer relevant, intellectually-sound and spiritually-challenging curriculum.
+As a non-profit organization, by utilizing today’s technology, and by looking to curriculum authors and publishers for primary resourses and guidance; we are delighted to be able to offer relevant, intellectually-sound and spiritually-challenging curriculum.

 How do I fund my seminary education?